Keep in Touch

 But international companies want to replace this exceptional biodiversity with monoculture plantations of sugar cane and oil palm.
 Huge amounts of Sumatran forest have already been lost.

 People from Elang Cot Girek say that they have been protecting the forest since the 1980s.
-Members of their organization, the Kreung Kerto Rescue Community (KLEUNG), patrol the forest, mark boundaries, and warn the oil palm and sugar cane companies not to encroach.
+Members of their organization, the Kreung Kerto Rescue Community (KLEUNG), patrol the forest, mark boundaries, and warn oil palm and sugar cane companies not to encroach.

 In addition, during seasons when there is little fruit in the forest, KLEUNG provides bananas and other food for monkeys and birds there, so that the animals don’t go into the residents’ settlements.